hwsuk/reaction-bot/README.md

-# HWSUK Feedback Bot
+# ~~HWSUK Feedback Bot~~ THIS BOT IS DEPRECATED - DO NOT USE

-This is an extremely simple bot to react to any message posted in a specified channel with thumbs up/down emoji, to enable a rudimentary feedback mechanism.
+This ~~is~~ was an extremely simple bot to react to any message posted in a specified channel with thumbs up/down emoji, to enable a rudimentary feedback mechanism.
 It will also notify moderators of popular items of feedback.

 ## Deployment